-NYS Should Decriminalize Prostituted Individuals, Not Sex Buyers And Pimps
+New York State Should Decriminalize Prostituted Individuals, Not Sex Buyers and Exploiters

-- 90% of people in prostitution in the United States are trafficked and,
+- 90% of women in prostitution in the United States are trafficked and,

 - 92% of people in prostitution stated that they wanted to escape prostitution immediately.